When to see a doctorBy Mayo Clinic staff

 - Moisturize the air.
 Use a vaporizer or take a hot, steamy shower.

 - Drink fluids.
 Liquid helps thin the mucus in your throat.
-Warm liquids, such as broth or tea, can soothe your throat.
+Warm liquids, such as broth, tea or lemon juice and honey in warm water, can soothe your throat.